Can You Buy a Home in NYC Without a Credit Check?

 You can start by downloading a free credit report from www.annualcreditreport.com

-Note, as indicated on the site, that you can “Get a free copy of your credit report every 12 months from each credit reporting company” (i.e. Equifax, Experian, and TransUnion).
+As the site indicates, you can "Get a free copy of your credit report every 12 months from each credit reporting company" (i.e., Equifax, Experian, and TransUnion).

 Be surenot to confuse this site with ones like www.freecreditreport.com, which (despite its name and language on its website) will charge you for credit monitoring.